2kofawsome/CTFwriteups/AUFCTF/README.md

 # AUFCTF 2020

-I was able to complete a ton of challenges, but failed to keep good notes as I was also studying for school at the time (32 out of 81) for a total of 5173 points, putting me in 253rd place out of 1184 teams (first place had 40406 points)
+I was able to complete a ton of challenges, but failed to keep good notes as I was also studying for school at the time.

+I was able to complete 32 challenges out of 81.\
+This lead to 5173 points where the top team has 40406 points.\
+Making me 253rd out of 1184 teams.

 ## Completed Challenge List
 ##### _By order solved_
 * No organized writeups, sorry

 |Problem|Catgeory|Score|
 |---|---|---|